-When it comes to packing for a move, most people fear the kitchen, with its crowded cabinets of dishes, appliances, and miscellaneous items.
+When it comes to a move to a new home, most people fear the kitchen, with its crowded cabinets of dishes, appliances, and miscellaneous items.
 And it’s not a task that should be rushed since if you’re not cautious with your packing, you risk discovering broken plates and smashed wine glasses when you open the boxes in your new home.
 Here are a few tips on how to pack kitchen items for moving.

 If you’ve lived in your house for an extended period of time, you’ve undoubtedly collected more kitchen gadgets than you need.
 Moving is an excellent opportunity to simplify and prioritize your belongings.
 Bear in mind that the fewer items you send with your moving company, the simpler the transfer will be!
 Purge your drawers, cabinets, and pantry of anything you’re not looking forward to bringing to your new house.
 Sell anything that is of value and give away or donate anything else.